OskarLiew/pdf-parsers/out/docling/308-an-ai-strategy-for-sweden-pdf-version-1020240408.md

 Tortoise Media's Global AI Index is one of the most established global benchmarks for countries and encompasses several important metrics and data.

-Sweden is currently ranked 17 out of 62 countries, most notable is that we rank 44th in the category "Governmental Strategy".
+Sweden is currently ranked 17 out of 62 countries, most notable is that we rank 44th in the category 'Governmental Strategy'.
 Looking at the metrics for Government Strategy, the following conclusions can be drawn:

 - Developing and adopting a national strategy will significantly increase our position
 - The strategy should have dedicated funding, include elements of reskilling and up-skilling